mixcode/https_capture/README.md

 ### Create a dummy Root CA certificate to peek HTTPS communications

 To peek HTTPS communications, you have to tell your web client that https\_capture proxy is trustable.
-You can do it by creating and installing a Root CA certificate of https\_proxy to the web client.
+You can do it by creating and installing a self-signed (insecure) Root CA certificate of https\_proxy to the web client.

 This command creates a new cert and saves it to 'my\_insecure\_root\_ca.cer'
 ```
 https_capture --generate-cert my_insecure_root_ca.cer
 ```

-You have to install the generated cert (in this case `my\_insecure\_root\_ca.cer`) to your web client or OS.
+You have to install the generated cert (in this case `my_insecure_root_ca.cer`) to your web client or OS.
 Refer to the client or OS manuals for details.

 ### Start the proxy server